ffac/site/README.md

 The master branch is compatible to: Gluon 2016.2.4

-Some Tags need cherry picking, see Documentiation at the [Freifunk Aachen Wiki][wki].
+Some Tags need cherry picking, see Documentiation at the [Freifunk Aachen Wiki][wiki].

 All information in this repository is licensed under [CC0 1.0 Universal][CC0], so any inspiration or reuse for your own firmware site.conf should not be